shirleywei113/Group-Coursework-in-MS/README.md

-# Group-Coursework-in-MS
+# ProjectsCoursework-in-MS
-These presentations are the coursework completed with my group members in master period.
+These presentations are the projects and coursework completed during my master's degree.